Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Experiments

-\textbf{Human evaluation.} However, these metrics are hard to tell which simulator is more informative like the human patient and which simulator is more capable of generating disease-related answers from the angle of the human doctor.
-Therefore, we also conducted human evaluation between PS and PBPS. \footnote{\jf{Since GEN is similar to PS quantitatively, we didn't conduct human evaluation on GEN to reduce the complexity of the evaluation process.}}.
+\textbf{Human evaluation.} Besides, we conduct human evaluation between PS and our PBPS to distinguish which simulator is more capable of generating disease-related answers from the angle of the human doctor.
 We invited six human doctors to interact repeatedly with $\mathcal{P}_{\rm PS}^{\rm all}$ and $\mathcal{P}_{\rm PBPS}^{\rm all}$, and score the \textit{Naturalness} (NT, whose answers are informative like the human patient) and the \textit{Symptom-Disease Consistency} (SDC, whose answers are more disease-related) for each simulator per evaluation episode.
-More details about the human evaluation are provided in Appendix C.4.2 As observed in Fig.~\ref{fig:he}, the averaging NT and SDC of PBPS have exceeding the PS sharply, which means in the view of human experts, PBPS can generate more informative and disease-related answers.
+More details about the human evaluation are provided in Appendix C. Since we asked the human participant to choose from two simulators, the scores in Fig.~\ref{fig:human_evaluation} represent the proportions of the preference.
+As observed in Fig.~\ref{fig:human_evaluation}, the averaging NT and SDC of our PBPS have exceeded the PS sharply, which means in the view of human experts, our PBPS can generate more informative and disease-related answers.

-\textbf{Performance improvement of MAD agents.} As the answers from PBPS are more realistic, we have verified whether PBPS can be more beneficial to existing RL baselines than the original simulator.
-In specific, we take $\mathcal{P}^{\rm train}$ to interact with the DQN and KR-DQN agents to train their policies, then, we evaluate their success rates on the diagnosis episodes generated by completing the absent value of the symptoms in the test set of the MAD benchmarks.
-Fig.~\ref{fig:usersim_cmp} showcases the comparisons between the PS and PBPS based on success rates across RL baselines and benchmarks.
-We have observed that when trained with the episodes generated by PBPS, the RL baselines reap a significant performance over the original.
-It evidences that using PBPS helps to develop more competitive MAD agents for real-world applications.